bakaqc/bakaqc.github.io/README.md

 # BaKa's Blogs - A React Application

-Welcome to the repository for "BaKa's Blogs", a dynamic blogging platform built with React, Vite, Tailwind CSS, and Strapi.
+Welcome to the repository for **BaKa's Blogs**, a dynamic blogging platform built with React, Vite, Tailwind CSS, and Strapi.

 ## Overview